-As an international student, you have certain responsibilities, benefits and restrictions that must be kept in mind to safeguard your status.
-When you lose your status because you fail to abide by immigration rules, you lose your J-1 student benefits including on-campus employment and work authorizations.
-Even more important, you could possibly become subject to arrest and deportation and future visa applications might be compromised.
-Depending on the type of violation, you could even be barred from coming back to the U.S. for many years.
+As a J-1 international student, you have responsibilities, benefits, and restrictions you must follow in order to maintain your J-1 visa status.
+If you lose your visa status because you fail to follow immigration rules, you also lose J-1 student benefits including on-campus employment and work authorizations.
+Most important - you could become subject to arrest and/or deportation, and future visa applications may be compromised.
+Depending on the type of violation, you could be barred from coming back to the U.S. for a number of years.

-In order to enjoy your stay in the United States and have a great experience as an international student, take the time to learn about your immigration status and closely follow immigration regulations.
+In order to enjoy your studies in the United States and have a great experience as an international student, take the time to learn about your immigration status and closely follow J-1 visa regulations.

-- Maintain a valid unexpired passport (valid for at least 6 months into the future at all times)
+- Maintain a current passport (valid for at least 6 months into the future at all times)

 - Request a DS-2019 Extension at least two weeks before my document expires